-- 5.1.49 The EIA report, any relevant chapter or an annex dedicated to the assessment of the likelihood of impacts is also consulted with appropriate specialised nature protection authorities.
+- 5.1.52 EIA the main report and the supplement: The promoter prepared the main EIA report (final version of 2014) and an annex to it addressing the project's compliance with the Habitats Directive.
+The project is implemented in or is located near a number of Natura 2000 sites both in Slovenia and in Italy (see Appendix 1, Table 1.1).
+Any above information and other relevant studies requested by or submitted for decision-making supports the appropriate assessment of the authorities, as such assessment is an opinion of an appropriate authority integrated in the EIA decision-making. - 5.1.53 The EIA report, any relevant chapter or an annex dedicated to the assessment of the likelihood of impacts is also consulted with appropriate specialised nature protection authorities.
 During the consultation with the Institute for Nature Conservation (the appropriate authority in Slovenia), some shortcomings in the information and mitigation measures were established related to crayfish and its habitats in the Škofijski potok, and it was pointed out that the protection regime at the time of the decision-making did not allow for any intervention in the protected area and prohibited construction in general.
-The EIA decision referred to a satisfactory explanation received from the promoter, as provided in the clarifications to the EIA report (July 2012 and January 2014)114. - 5.1.50 The project is near the Italian border and in close proximity to two Natura 2000 sites in Italy (see Appendix 1, Table 1.1).
+The EIA decision referred to a satisfactory explanation received from the promoter, as provided in the clarifications to the EIA report (July 2012 and January 2014) . - 5.1.54 The project is near the Italian border and in close proximity to two Natura 2000 sites in Italy (see Appendix 1, Table 1.1).
 The decision-making authority stated that any potential impacts have been appropriately considered by the promoter and the impacts on both Natura 2000 sites in Italy are unlikely to be significant because proper mitigation measures have been established to prevent any potential significant negative impacts on surface and groundwater.
-See more on transboundary impacts under sub-allegation 1.3. - 5.1.51 First modification of the NSP for 2TIR (enlargement of tunnels) (2009): In parallel with an EIA for the project in question, an SEA was taking place for the tunnels' enlargement.
+See more on transboundary impacts under sub-allegations 1.1 and 1.2. - 5.1.55 First modification of the NSP for 2TIR (enlargement of tunnels) (2009): In parallel with an EIA for the project in question, an SEA was taking place for the tunnels' enlargement.
 A full SEA was implemented, which included appropriate assessment and resulted in an SEA decision (2014) (see Appendix 2).
 After the adoption of the modified NSP for the enlargement of the tunnels, the promoter applied for an EIA, but in this case it concluded with a negative screening decision (no full EIA required) (see Appendix 3).
-The changes were not considered to result in the likelihood of significant negative impacts on the conservation objectives of the Natura 2000 sites and the network. - 5.1.52 Second modification of the NSP for 2TIR (third track) (2019): The latest directly relevant entry point for the appropriate assessment is the SEA procedure initiated for the track doubling of 2TIR, which -to the best of the EIB-CM's knowledge- was ongoing as of January 2022.
+The changes were not considered to result in the likelihood of significant negative impacts on the conservation objectives of the Natura 2000 sites and the network. - 5.1.56 Second modification of the NSP for 2TIR (third track) (2021): The latest directly relevant entry point for the appropriate assessment is the SEA procedure initiated in 2019 for the track doubling of 2TIR, which -to the best of the EIB-CM's knowledge- was completed in December 2021 (but not reviewed by the EIB-CM).